davidlowryduda/apollon/README.rst

 CLI
 ---

-Run `./ag.py c1 c2 c3` where c1, c2, c3 are the (positive) curvatures
+Run `./ag.py c1 c2 c3`:code: where c1, c2, c3 are the (positive) curvatures
 of the starting circles.
-Please also see the `--help` option.
+Please also see the `--help`:code: option.

 Note: The method used to calculate the circles is recursive.
 For depth d, 2*3^{d+1} circles are created.
 It is usually save to do this up to d=10, but with higher values you can reach the limit of your RAM.
 Because of this, and to prevent typos potentially crashing your machine, the recursion depth is capped at d=10.
-If you know what you are doing, you can use the `--force` option for higher values.
+If you know what you are doing, you can use the `--force`:code: option for higher values.

 CGI
 ---